hnu-vis/DataCrafter/README.md

 $ python train.py --device cuda
 ```
 The results will be saved in ```/root/DataCrafter/M2M/results/M2M```.
+The training was performed on an NVIDIA A100 GPU.
+The total training time was under 30 minutes, and the peak video memory usage did not exceed 4 GB.
-## Install environment and run for the system
+## Install the environment and run for the system

 ### Option 1: Docker (recommended)
 1. The easiest way to install an environment to run the demo is to use docker.
 We have packaged all the environment and code into a compressed image package.
 Please download it from  [datacrafter-run.tar](https://drive.google.com/file/d/1-KQuDaHJ4JtRt-w98Qhw0cefX8iOIX0g/view?usp=drive_link).
 You can load and start the image with the following command.